 (11) Billable units of service are those tasks/contacts made with the eligible individual or on behalf of the eligible individual.
 Activities which are not performed on behalf of or are not specific to an eligible individual are not billable.

-(1) A CBDD shall receive an interim rate as defined in the appendix to this rule for each fifteen minute unit of providing TCM services to medicaid eligible individuals as defined in paragraph (C) of this rule.
+(1) A CBDD shall receive an interim rate as defined in the appendix DD to rule 5160-1-60 of the Administrative Code for each fifteen minute unit of providing TCM services to medicaid eligible individuals as defined in paragraph (C) of this rule.

 (2) A CBDD shall be reimbursed for the actual incurred costs of providing TCM to eligible medicaid beneficiaries.
 Each CBDD must certify its expenditures as eligible for federal financial participation in order to settle to actual incurred costs for medicaid TCM.

 (3) Each CBDD shall submit their actual incurred costs as described in paragraph (G) (1) of this rule on an annual cost report as established in section 5126.131 of the Revised Code.